 After being created, every workflow gets a default name by Test Workflow Studio, which can be changed immediately by the user.

-The naming or renaming of any workflow can be approved by the return key or canceled by the escape key.
+The naming or renaming of any workflow can be approved by the return key or cancelled by the escape key.

 Once the workflow is named, it will immediately open in the designer.
 Now everything is ready to either record or create a workflow.